denten-books/plain-text/3-format.md

 on other continents, or it could be available elsewhere in a redacted form, its content tailored to the reader's geography dynamically.

+In each case, Adobe and Amazon, we observe an attempt to supplant the affordances of the book with a range of other, competing affordances particular to the company's proprietary document format.
+The Amazon book and the Kindle book are read in a different way.
+And we are yet to discover the extent to which they are capable of governing reading.

-On the other hand, my remarks about the diffuse affordances of the electronic book hold true only for interaction through the sanctioned "front end" modes of access.
-For example, note that all of the major book platforms I have mentioned above are coupled tightly with their respective book markets.
+On the other hand, contrary to the above remarks, my notes on the diffuse affordances of the electronic book hold true only for interaction through the sanctioned "front end" modes of textual interface.
+For example, note that all of the major book platforms I have mentioned so far are coupled tightly with their respective book markets.
+Both Amazon and Adobe sell books in a way that is not compatible with one another, or with other electronic book platforms.
-Whatever the comparative affordances of reading an Amazon ebook versus the book expressed in the Adobe Document Cloud, the software must emulate the logics of document ownership.
-To own an electronic book or a document means significantly different things depending on the specific affordances of the given platform.
+Further, note that whatever the comparative affordances of reading an Amazon ebook versus the book expressed in the Adobe Document Cloud, the software must emulate the logics of document ownership.
+To own an electronic book or a document implies the ability to perform significantly different actions depending on the specific affordances of the given platform.
 In another sense, to own a book in each case means to have access to the bits that bring the simulation of the book into existence.
-At some lower level of abstraction the variety of reading platforms rest on the computational substratum.
-This hyper-media, as Lev Manovich calls it, underlies all simulacra, including the bibliographic [@manovich_software_2013].
-A common act of epistemic disobedience, to borrow from Walter Mignolo, therefore includes accessing the book bits more directly, through unsanctioned channels [@mignolo_epistemic_2009].
-One can for example disentangle models of document ownership embodied in an Amazon Kindle document format from the "content" of the book itself.
-The so called "ripping" of the Kindle book library involves reformatting individual books into other forms which could hypothetically enable unfettered copying and circulation, constrained by original platform.
+At some lower level of abstraction the variety of reading platforms rest on the same computational substratum.
+Both Amazon and Adobe books rely on the underlying capabilities of the personal computer.
+This base hyper-media, as Lev Manovich calls it, supports all simulacra, including the bibliographic [@manovich_software_2013].
+Whatever it means to own a book, must involve the computer.
+A common act of epistemic disobedience, to borrow from Walter Mignolo, therefore includes accessing the book bits directly, through channels afforded not by the publisher but by the device manufacturer [@mignolo_epistemic_2009].
+One can for example disentangle mechanism of book ownership enforced by Amazon, from the book's "content."
+The so called "ripping" of the Kindle book library involves reformatting individual books into other file formats which could hypothetically enable unfettered copying and circulation, constrained by the original platform.
 The activity need not be illicit.
 The extraction of plain text from the Portable Document Format commonly constitutes the initial step in scholarly corpus analysis or distant reading.
+At the very least, I am able to simply copy the words on my screen into another format by hand.

 In each of the above examples, the reader confronts some aspect of formatting instrumentally, for a particular purpose like copying, analysis, or